acavella/gosecure/CONTRIBUTING.md

 The `header` is mandatory and must conform to the [Commit Message Header](#commit-header) format.

-The `body` is mandatory for all commits except for those of type "docs".
+The `body` is recommended for all commits.
 When the body is present it must be at least 20 characters long and must conform to the [Commit Message Body](#commit-body) format.

 The `footer` is optional.
 The [Commit Message Footer](#commit-footer) format describes what the footer is used for and the structure it must have.